NadaHesham7/Practicing-CSS-A-Simple-CV-Template-/README.md

 # Practicing-CSS-A-Simple-CV-Template-
-a simple CV template using only CSS
+a simple CV template using only CSS & HTML